Welcome to Seeme & Liz’s resource page!

 Are you looking for some high quality toy manufacturers?
 Check these out:

-Some of the most traditional toys (think blocks, vehicle play sets, dress up clothes, puzzles, etc.) are actually better for your child’s skill building.
+But, it’s the traditional toys (think blocks, vehicle play sets, dress up clothes, puzzles, etc.) are actually better for your child’s skill building.

 Once a child has these skills in place, then some of the newer “STEM” toys would be a great addition to play based learning.